georgek0503/Case_Study1/README.md

 order by profperpat desc
 ```

-**3.** The query was then run in MySQL workbench the obtain the results of the given question.
+**3.** The query was then run in MySQL Workbench the obtain the results of the given question.
 The results grid from the above query is as follows:
 | lob | profit | profperpat |
 | --- | --- | --- |
 | Medicare | 3813270.029506771 | 49522.98739619183 |